 Quick Facts on Mint

-- In ancient medicine, the mint was used to alleviate chest pains and stomach aches.
+In ancient medicine, the mint was used to alleviate chest pains and stomach aches.

-- Because of its cooling effect, mint can relieve burns on the skin.
+Because of its cooling effect, mint can relieve burns on the skin.

-- Mint leaves produce menthol and essential oils that are used in the production of toothpaste and mouthwash.
+Mint leaves produce menthol and essential oils that are used in the production of toothpaste and mouthwash.

-- The favorite mojito cocktail drink is made using several ingredients which include mint.
+The favorite mojito cocktail drink is made using several ingredients, which include mint.

-- The most popular strains of mint include spearmint, apple mint, and peppermint.
+The most popular strains of mint include spearmint, apple mint, and peppermint.

-- The mint plant can grow 4-47 inches.
+The mint plant can grow anywhere from 4 to 47 inches.

 Guinea Pig Tube is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites